-If you are planning any changes it is advisable to check with Gradwell support to see how the changes will affect your broadband service.
+If you are planning any changes it is advisable to check with Gradwell support to find out how the changes may affect your broadband service.

 Why does my router keep disconnecting?

-If your router is unable to maintain a constant connection with the Broadband equipment in your local exchange you may suffer from intermittent disconnections.
+You may encounter intermittent disconnections if your router is unable to maintain a constant connection with the Broadband equipment in your local exchange.

-This particular fault is often the result of either:
+This particular fault is typically the result of: